sebsto/amplify-ios-getting-started/02_create_ios_app.md

 ## Build and Test

 Check the Canvas to verify the layout is as desired.
 If you do not see the canvas, you can enable it using the **Editor** menu, then click **Canvas**.
+You may also need to click the **Resume** button in the Canvas to generate the preview of the layout.

 ![xcode project preview](img/02_40.png)